appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

 ## Trigger workflow using Button widget

 To interact with the workflow from your Appsmith app, Appsmith provides workflow queries.
 In this section, you'll:
-* Update the workflow to read parameters passed by app

 * Write a workflow query
 * Bind the workflow query to the Button widget
 * Pass parameter (_email_) from Appsmith app to workflow